ilarisorvali/dailythonkbot/README.md

 ```python
 python recipes.py
 ```
-to post this weeks(changes on wednesday btw) recipes page and subpages to target CHANNEL_ID channel or
+to post this weeks (changes on wednesday, atleast at the time of writing) recipes page and subpages to target CHANNEL_ID channel or

 ```python
 python ajatus.py